deeksha-4/LS-Neural-Networks-NLP/Week3/README.md

 # Week 3

-After uderstanding the basics of NLP, and how we can convert words into processable embeddings, we must now understand how we can begin to properly process sentences and then going forward whole bodies of text.
+After understanding the basics of NLP, and how we can convert words into processable embeddings, we must now understand how we can begin to properly process sentences and then going forward whole bodies of text.
 For up until now, while we have been including information gained from the number and positions of words in sentences, we have not been able to use the _order_ or to be more precise, the **_sequence_** of these words in a sentence.

 In Week 3, you will understand the basic concepts behind Recurrent Neural Networks and their working, and use them in this week's assignment to process text.
 This will be a relatively light week, theory-wise.